Glossary of Lung Cancer Terms

 A small, safe amount of radioactive substance is put into the vein.
 This substance builds up in areas of bone that may not be normal because of cancer.
 These areas show up as dense, gray to black areas, called "hot spots."
 These areas may indicate cancer.

-A lighted, flexible tube (called a bronchoscope) is passed through the mouth or nose and into the larger airways of the lungs.
+A lighted, flexible tube (called a bronchoscope) is passed through the mouth or nose and into the large airways of the lungs.
 This test can help the doctor see tumors, or it can be used to take samples of tissue or fluids to see if cancer cells are present.
+Learn more about bronchoscopy.

 Either of the two major branches of the tracheas (windpipe) that lead to the lungs.
-The trachea divides to form the right and left main bronchi (pleural of bronchus) or bronchial tubes, which travel to each of the lungs.
+The trachea divides to form the right and left main bronchi (pleural of bronchus) which lead to each of the lungs.

-The smallest tubes branching off from each bronchus.
+The smallest airways branching off from each bronchus.

 Cancer survival rates